 2.7 Antagonism assay of rhizospheric bacteria against apple fruit rot causing fungi

 Antagonist test was carried out to determine the percentage inhibition of radial growth (PIRG) of test pathogens [23] by dual culture method using Potato Dextrose Agar (PDA) medium.
-The experiment was in a completely randomized design (CRD) in 10 (rhizospheric bacteria) by 4 (rot fungi) factorial, replicated three times.
+The experiment was in a completely randomized design (CRD) in 10 (rhizobacteria) by 4 (rot fungi) factorial, replicated three times.
 An agar disc cut with a diameter of 5 mm of 5-days old of each of the test pathogens was placed at the centre of Petri plate that contained 15 ml of PDA and rhizobacterial isolates were streaked 3 cm away from the fungi in the same plate.
 The control experiment contained only the test pathogen placed in the same way without rhizobacterial isolates on a fresh Petri dish.
 These were incubated for seven days at room 28±2oC.
 The antifungal property of the bacteria was determined by measuring the radial growth of pathogenic fungi.
 The PIRG was calculated using the formula described by Fadhilah et al. [23].

 2.8 Data analysis